-Figure 4-4 shows the overflight notification area for Santa Barbara Municipal Airport.
-The overflight notification area is based on the current AIA.
-Additional data, including Part 77 surfaces and jurisdictional boundaries, was used to make adjustments to the outer boundaries.
-Outside this area but within the Part 77 conical surface are areas that represent overflight notification areas.
-Developers of certain land use actions in this area may be required to obtain documentation acknowledging notification of overflight as described in Policy 3.5.3 on page 3-23.
+Figure 4-4 shows the overflight notification area for Santa Ynez Valley Airport.
+The overflight notification area includes all areas covered by the Airport's Safety Zones as well as flight corridors based on the flight tracks used to model noise contours included in the ALP Narrative Report.
+General corridors centered on the traffic pattern flight tracks were created to account for normal dispersion in aircraft operations.
+The generalized flight corridors extend to the outer boundary of the Airport's conical surface.
+Areas outside the generalized corridors but within the Part 77 conical surface represent overflight notification areas.
+Developers of certain land use actions in this area may be required to obtain documentation acknowledging notification of overflight as described in Policy 3.5.3 on page 3.-36.